natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 The service `ingress-nginx-controller` is of type `NodePort`, as expected, and has allocated the port `30299` for HTTP and `30448` for HTTPS.
 Take note of these as we'll need them to configure HAProxy.

 > Your ports may be different than mine!
-Kubernetes will allocate the port number from a pre-configured range based on availability.
+Kubernetes will allocate ports from a pre-configured range based on availability.
 [The ports do not change unless manually deallocated](https://discuss.kubernetes.io/t/is-the-nodeport-number-stable-after-it-is-created/11232) (such as when deleting the service).

 Now that the ingress controller is installed and ready to use, we can install HAProxy on the load balancer node: